 And lastly, the qualifying standards for the central air conditioners, heat pumps and water heaters have not changed; however, the new law increases the qualifying standards for natural gas hot water boilers, propane hot water boilers, oil furnaces and oil hot water boilers to 95% AFUE (from 90% AFUE).
 The qualifying standards for natural gas furnaces and propane furnaces remain at 95% AFUE.

 The extension of the federal tax credits give homeowners another chance to replace old, inefficient heating, cooling and plumbing systems and save money.
 “Advancements in technology, energy efficiency, and performance in the last ten years mean that the equipment you buy today will pay for itself quicker,” states Perri.
 “Replacing older, inefficient equipment allows you to save money with the tax credit, lower energy usage and decrease your monthly utility bills.”

 For more information about these new tax laws and qualifying products go to: www.dsireusa.org and www.ajperri.com.

 A.J.
-Perri is a family-owned business dedicated to providing total home comfort for their New Jersey neighbors.
+Perri is dedicated to providing total home comfort for their New Jersey neighbors.
 Based in Tinton Falls, New Jersey, they have 40 years of experience in the heating and air conditioning, and plumbing industry.
 They service those in Monmouth, Ocean, Mercer, southern Middlesex and Union counties.
 For more information, visit their website at www.ajperri.com.